Mike-Muteithia/Event-Guest-List-Manager/README.md

  1. Users type a name into the input field and press "Submit".
  2. Valid names are added to the guest list as list items.
  3. Each guest item comes with:
-   - ✅ RSVP toggle button (Attending / Not Attending)
+   - RSVP toggle button (Attending / Not Attending)
-   - ✏️ Edit button to update name
+   - Edit button to update name
-   - ❌ Delete button to remove guest
+   - Delete button to remove guest

-## 📝 Validation Rules
+## Validation Rules

 - Guest names must be between 2 and 50 characters.
 - Allowed characters: Letters (`A–Z`), spaces, and hyphens (`-`).

+# Technologies Used

+- HTML5
+- CSS3
+- JavaScript

 ## ▶️ How To Run the Solutions